iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Included in Iowa Family Court Records?

-Iowa family court records are designed by the state judiciary to provide official accounts of the court's litigation processes.
+Iowa family court records are designed by the state judiciary to provide official accounts of the court’s litigation processes.
 As such, these records primarily contain general court case information.
+The data in these records is collected and maintained for legal and administrative purposes.
+The kind of information included may vary by case type.
 Given the unique processes employed by various courts, family court records may differ depending on the case type or the judicial district where the case was heard, or the concerned record custodian.
 Records of family law cases often feature details of the case, such as personal information of the parties involved, the place and date the suit was originally filed, and details of the court proceedings including court actions and motions, motion arguments, witness statements/court appearances and filed evidence.

-Additionally, family court records feature information pertaining to the court's final verdict, details of any court-issued rights, as well as the conditions of any rights or settlements.
+Additionally, family court records feature information pertaining to the court’s final verdict, the court’s rights, as well as the conditions of any rights or settlements.
 Details of alimony settlements, spousal and child support as well as issues such as child custody, visitation or adoption rights are also indicated.
-Where the court's original judgment is appealed to a higher court, details of the revised verdict are also included in the court record by the appellate court.
+Where the court’s original judgment is appealed to a higher court, details of the revised verdict are also included in the court record by the appellate court.
 This update may be made by the administrative arm of the appellate court.

 Are Family Court Records Public in Iowa?

-Pursuant to Iowa's public record laws, family court records are provided to interested members of the public upon request.
+Pursuant to Iowa’s public record laws, family court records are provided to interested members of the public upon request.
+The data contained in these records is subject to public record laws, which determine what information is accessible.
 This includes Iowa marriage records, divorce records, case records pertaining to child support and alimony hearings, etc. However, while the state supports the right of the public to access these records, the right of public access to Iowa family court records is not absolute.
 All records deemed public by state statutes can be accessed without additional permissions.
-However, selected records require additional authorization to access and may only be released following a court order.
-The following records are considered confidential in Iowa:
+However, selected records require additional authorization to access and may only be released following a court's order.
+The following kinds of records are considered confidential in Iowa:

-To obtain the above-listed records, the requesting party must request and present a subpoena or court order from an Iowa-licensed judge.
+To obtain the above-listed records, the requesting party must request and present a subpoena or a court's order from an Iowa-licensed judge.

 How Do I Get Family Court Records in Iowa?

 The state of Iowa by law provides a variety of channels through which family court records can be accessed.
 Generally, interested and eligible persons can access Iowa family court records through public terminals available in various courthouses across the state or by making mail-in requests to the record custodian.
+Records may be located at different courthouses or online repositories, so searching for records can be done either through online case search systems or by visiting the courthouse in person.
 However, the protocol for accessing these records depends primarily on the case and the record custodian.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical areas of record availability and can serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+When searching for a record using the search engines on these sites, interested parties must provide:

 Both government websites and organizations may offer divorce and marriage records.
 Similarly, third-party public record websites can also provide these types of records.
 However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
 Further, marriage and Iowa divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.